Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 - The security group assigned to the VM network interface allows ICMP traffic.

-Check network connectivity from the private BareMetal subnet to the private VPC subnet
+Test network connectivity between a private BareMetal subnet and a private VPC subnet

 -